PluribusDigital/playbook/delivery/software-dev/index.md

 #### When & How to Commit, Push

-**Commit**: With Git, you create commits to capture a save-point of the code base.
-This allows you to get to that version of the code, or even pull out a single file within the codebase as of that snapshot.
+**Commit**: Create commits to capture a snapshot of the code base.
+(Some compare this to a save point in video games.)
+This allows you to get to that version of the code, or even pull out a single file within that snapshot.
 Commit each time you create an incremental step forward - you added something without breaking anything.
 In general (but not always) your tests should pass before a commit.
 You should commit often - generally a few times per day.
 Your commit messages should be short, clean and concise describing the changes made in this specific commit.

 **Push**: Commits happen on your local computer.
 That isn't part of the shared repo (e.g. GitHub.com) until you push the code to the remote repo.
 When you are working on a feature branch, it is generally best to push with each commit.
-This allows others to be able to see (or merge in) the most recent working increment of your code as needed.
+This allows others to be able to see the most recent working increment of your code as needed.

 #### Managing Secrets

-"Secrets" refers to things that the running application needs to know, but are generally sensitive (things like database URLs, credentials, API keys, ...) so we don't want to share secrets widely because that would create a security risk that could lead to data breaches and cost for services that a nefarious hacker could use with the secrets.
+"Secrets" refers to things that the running application needs to know, but are generally sensitive (things like database URLs, credentials, API keys, ...) so we don't want to share secrets widely because that would create a security risk.
 For example, sharing AWS credentials on a public repo could [allow a bitcoin miners to hijack your account](https://readwrite.com/2014/04/15/amazon-web-services-hack-bitcoin-miners-github/).
 This is not good.
 Instead, we inject such secrets as environment variables (a.k.a.
-ENV).
+ENV) to the application.
+Vault tools provide more sophisticated management for production systems.

 ### The Pluribus Way

  * **Git**: We use Git whenever possible.
 It is by far the dominant industry standard.
  * **GitHub Flow**: We use the [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow) workflow approach to branching/merging/pull requests whenever possible.
+If we cannot get around release-specific overhead, then GitFlow works well.
  * **GitHub**: We use [GitHub](https://github.com/PluribusDigital/) by default for any repos owned by Pluribus, but often work with client-provided repositories.
  * **DotEnv**: By default, we use a "dotenv" approach.
 The libraries differ by language, but all use a local file (e.g. `/.env`) that is also in the `.gitignore`.
 A `/.env.example` file shows developers what values need to be filled in.
 In development envirionments, the contents of the file are loaded as environment variables.
 In production, the same environment variables are set via other means.